tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/perfect-plot-shiny.md

 <img src = "../images/perfect-plot-5.png" width="600">
 </p>

-### Using Slider Inputs for Numerical Value Selection in Shiny
+### Numerical Selection: Single and Range Values
 `Slider inputs` are widgets that allow users to select numeric values through a sliding mechanism.
 They serve a similar purpose to numeric inputs but offer a more interactive and visual approach to value selection.
 Sliders can be effective for adjusting parameters within a specific range, such as setting thresholds, defining ranges, or filtering data.

 #### Single vs. Range Value Selection with Slider Inputs
-The configuration of the slider input can vary depending on the initial value provided:
+The set up of the `sliderInput` can vary depending on the initial value provided:
 - **Single Value Selection**: If the initial value (specified in the `value` argument) is a single number, the slider is set up for selecting a single numeric value.
 - **Range Value Selection**: If the initial value is a vector of two numbers, the slider allows the selection of a range of values, represented by the two end points of the vector